emhill/117-Su15/src/morea/08.dict/hw.md

   * When counting words with a dictionary, you may need to check if the word is in the dictionary already.
 If it is, just add 1 to the current value.
 If it's not, initialize it to 1.
 If you are using the `count` function you may not encounter this issue.
   * You can use the built-in [sorted function](https://wiki.python.org/moin/HowTo/Sorting/) to sort by values.
 The [`operator.itemgetter` function](https://docs.python.org/3/library/operator.html#operator.itemgetter) makes a good key.
 For more information, see [this answer on stack overflow](http://stackoverflow.com/a/613218)

-When completed, your output should look something like:
+When completed, your program's output should look something like:

 	('the', 10)
 	('of', 3)